Skip to main content

 Fjord Norway

-Vingen is the largest petroglyph field in the Nordic countries and it's located in Nordfjord near Norway's tallest sea cliff, Hornelen, which towers 860 metres above the sea.
-This walk goes all the way down to the Hyefjord and is typical for Norway’s varied hiking possibilities featuring both fjord landscapes and inland mountains.
+Vingen is the largest petroglyph field in the Nordic countries.
+It's located in Nordfjord near Norway's tallest sea cliff, Hornelen, which towers 860 metres above the sea.
+This walk goes all the way down to the Hyefjord and is a typical Norwegian hike featuring both fjord landscapes and inland mountains.
 The tour goes through distinctive geological formations from the Devonian Age, across Norway’s westernmost glacier the Ålfotbreen via the mountain cabins at Blåbrebu and Gjegnabu.
 Guided tours of the glaciers are strongly recommended.
 Just remember to bring suitable clothes as this is the wettest area in Norway, with 10 times more rain than Bergen.

 6. From the top of the Hardangervidda plateau down to the fjord